 Do you struggle with complaining like I do?

 Then build up the opposite trait of thankfulness.
 Think of all the things you can be thankful for.
 List them every morning when you get up and praise God for them in your morning devotion.
+Or, write down the blessings you’ve received during the day when you have your evening devotion, perhaps in a dedicated gratitude journal.
 Cultivate cheerfulness, “knowing that the trying of your faith worketh patience” (James 1:3).
 Then, thank Him for the trials that refine you and draw you closer to Him!

 Do you struggle with grudges?